cgleonr/Personal-Assistant/README.md

 # Personal AI
-A somewhat challenging project for us to use Machine Learning to develop our own facial recognition program and learn to use GitHub along the way.
+A somewhat challenging project for us to use Machine Learning to develop our own facial recognition program, retrain an open-source LLM, and learn to use GitHub along the way.

 # Purpose
-The two main purposes for this project are as follows:
+The three main purposes for this project are as follows:
 - To become more familiar with GitHub and version control in Python and VSCode
 - To create a Facial Recognition program to identify people around us.
+- To retrain an existing LLM for our own use-case

 ## Resources used:
 - Python - as a main programming language